Catholic Studies Program

-Welcome and thank you for visiting the Department of Catholic Studies website!
+Welcome and thank you for visiting the Catholic Studies Program website!
 We prepare students to become servant leaders through our academic programs, foster Seton Hall University's Catholic identity and mission and globally promote Catholic thought and culture through our publications and lecture series and distinguished scholars in residence program.

 Congratulations Class of 2020!